-Israeli PM Benjamin Netanyahu defends Iran nuclear accusations
+Israeli PM Netanyahu defends Iran accusations

 The IAEA has previously said that although Iran continued some work on its nuclear program after 2003, it was not part of a "coordinated effort."
 The IAEA has said there was no evidence that Iran carried out any activity related to the development of nuclear weapons after 2009.

-There is "no credible indications of activities in Iran relevant to the development of a nuclear explosive device after 2009," IAEA spokesman Fredrik Dahl told CNN on Tuesday.
+There are "no credible indications of activities in Iran relevant to the development of a nuclear explosive device after 2009," IAEA spokesman Fredrik Dahl told CNN on Tuesday.

-Netanyahu's presentation came ahead of the May 12 deadline set by US President Donald Trump, who has said that he will decided whether to continue waiving sanctions on Iran which were lifted under the deal, formally known as the Joint Comprehensive Plan of Action.
+Netanyahu's presentation came ahead of the May 12 deadline set by US President Donald Trump, who has said that he will decide whether to continue waiving sanctions on Iran that were lifted under the deal, formally known as the Joint Comprehensive Plan of Action.

+Trump welcomed Netanyahu's presentation Monday, claiming it showed that he was "100% right" in criticizing the 2015 pact, though US Secretary of State Mike Pompeo was more circumspect in his assessment, insisting that the US was "working diligently to fix this thing" with its European allies.

+During the presentation, Netanyahu alleged that Iran for years operated the secret Project Amad, which sought to produce five nuclear warheads, each with an explosive yield equivalent to five of the bombs dropped on Hiroshima during World War II.
+The nation stored material related to Project Amad to use later, he said.